garethr/garethr-diamond/README.md

     class { 'diamond':
       graphite_host => 'graphite.example.com',
-      interval      => 10
+      interval      => 10,
     }

-Diamond supports a number of different handlers, for the moment this module supports only the Graphite and Librato handers.
+Diamond supports a number of different handlers, for the moment this module supports only the Graphite, Librato and Riemann handers.
 Pull request happily accepted to add others.

+With Librato:

     class { 'diamond':
       librato_user   => 'bob',
       librato_apikey => 'jim',
+    }

+With Riemann:

+    class { 'diamond':
+      riemann_host => 'riemann.example.com',
+    }

+Note that you can include more than one of these at once.

+    class { 'diamond':
+      librato_user   => 'bob',
+      librato_apikey => 'jim',
+      riemann_host   => 'riemann.example.com',
+      graphite_host  => 'graphite.example.com',
     }

 # Requirement